okozmovskaya/git-workflow-for-two-integrate/development-strategy.md

 ### HTML

-- section element
+- added section element, showcase and container
-- some nice text in the section introducing users to this web page

 ### CSS

-Styling for the new element

----
----
+- edited text, added background color and positioning
 ## 3. main text

 __As a site visitor, I want to learn about company and services__